MilenaBaldeva/Building_a_Machine_Learning_Model_for_Data_Analysis/README.md

 Scikit-learn for preprocessing and potential modeling.

-External Tools: kagglehub for dataset retrieval.
+- External Tools: kagglehub for dataset retrieval.

 ### Acknowledgments

-Dataset by Rakkesh Arv.
+- Dataset by Rakkesh Arv on Kaggle.
+- Open-source contributors to Python libraries used in this project.

-Special thanks to the open-source community for tools and libraries used.
+- The Kaggle community for inspiration and resources.

 ### Contact
 If you have any questions or would like to contribute, feel free to reach out: